Tigger & Pooh and a Musical Too: Plot

-They have Beaver draw a white line through the Hundred Acre Wood.
+He has Beaver paint a white line down the middle of the Hundred Acre Wood and even divides Piglet's house in two.
 The problem is that the white line separates the people on each side from their friends.
 Everyone, except Darby and Buster, is to stay on their side which results to problems and chaos.
 Tigger and Pooh can no longer sleuth, Roo and Lumpy can't visit each other, Tigger can no longer be friends with Roo and Rabbit, and goods, supplies and materials can't be traded (which means no thistles for Eeyore and no cookies made by Kanga).
 Rabbit sees the sadness and decides to cheer everyone up by having a picnic on his side and Tigger does the same.
-But the picnics are no fun due to everyone being separated until Darby hatches a plan to reunite the Hundred Acre Wood and have everything go back to normal, and it worked.
+But the picnics are no fun due to everyone being separated especially trying to sing a song.
+After a storm hits and everyone feeling overwhelmed and sad for not being able to see each other because of the line, Darby hatches a plan to reunite the Hundred Acre Wood and have everything go back to normal, and it worked.
 Rabbit and Tigger, having seen the error of their ways, both step down from being mayor and order Beaver to remove the white line, restoring peace to the Hundred Acre Wood.